 The hallmark of any good salad is a great dressing packed with loads of flavour.
-And when you are using protein in the salad, you have to ensure you dress/marinate that as well before cooking to amplify the final flavour of the dish.
-This Creamy Thai Chicken Noodle Salad is one I cook for my boys a lot especially for a light weekday lunch.
-It is great hot or cold and also fares well in lunchboxes.
+And when you are using protein in the salad, you have to ensure you dress/marinate that before cooking.
+This amplifies the final flavour of the dish.
+This Creamy Thai Chicken Noodle Salad is one I cook for my boys a lot, especially for a light weekday lunch.
+It is great hot or cold and also fares well in lunch boxes.

 There are only three components to this yummy salad and they come together in a flash.

-Chicken – I use chicken thigh for this dish.
-You could also use chicken breast.
-In fact, this salad is so versatile, I often make two versions of it at once – one with chicken and the other with tofu (for me).
-When cooking chicken, it helps if you are using a good cat iron pan on high heat.
-It sears and browns the chicken quickly and then when you lower the heat and cook it until it’s done, the chicken gets nice and sticky.
+Chicken - I use chicken thigh for this dish.
+You could also use chicken breast or cooked and shredded barbecue/roast chicken.
+In fact, this salad is so versatile, that I often make two versions of it at once - one with chicken and the other with tofu (for me).
+When cooking chicken, it helps if you are using a good cast iron pan on high heat.
+It sears and browns the chicken quickly and then when you lower the heat and cook it until it's done, the chicken gets nice and sticky.
 If you are cooking tofu, you will need medium-high heat throughout until the tofu is golden.